 Peter Levine, founder of Somatic Experiencing and author of Waking The Tiger – Healing Trauma, explains it this way:

-But, with chronic threat, this built-in survival response creates a bit of a design problem for the human.
+But with chronic threat, this built-in survival response creates a bit of a design problem for us humans.

 The human system needs flow and oxygen and the moving of waste products out and good nutrition (to the cells) in.
-But in this ‘gas on/brake on’ scenario things go amuck internally – in the biology – and the system gets sluggish, sick, shutdown.
+But in this ‘gas on/brake on’ scenario things go amuck internally, in the biology, and the system gets sluggish, sick, and begins to shutdown.
 Sure, the person is alive, but barely.